-- It mandates the protection and confidential handling of PHI
+- It mandates the protection and confidential handling of PHI.

 - Most importantly, it aims to reduce health care fraud and abuse.

-HIPAA requirements were then modified as part of the Health Information Technology for Economic and Clinical Health Act or HITECH.
+HIPAA requirements were then modified as part of the health information technology for economic and clinical health act (HITECH).
 These laws and requirements are overseen by the Office of Civil Rights in the Department of Health and Human Services.

 HIPAA security rules changed again with the American Recovery and Reinvestment Act.
 Some of these changes included:

-Large security breaches (more than 500 individuals) requires that a “prominent media outlet” and the Department of Health and Human Services (HHS) also be notified, and that a website run by HHS is maintained and updated with public disclosure of breaches.
+Large security breaches (more than 500 individuals) require that a “prominent media outlet” and the Department of Health and Human Services (HHS) also be notified and that a website run by HHS is maintained and updated with public disclosure of breaches.

 The fine per violation grew from $100 per individual with a cap of $25,000 to $1,000 per individual with a cap of $100,000, along with a fine of $10,000 for willful neglect that caps at $250,000.
-A $50,000 fine with a cap of $1.5 million per calendar will be imposed if problems are not corrected properly.
+A $50,000 fine with a cap of $1.5 million per calendar year will be imposed if problems are not corrected properly.

 Fines for violations can now go to individuals and their lawyers, which dramatically increases the incentives for lawyers to bring lawsuits.
-State Attorney Generals can also bring about action against covered entities and businesses on the behalf of their residents.
+State Attorneys General can also bring about action against covered entities and businesses on behalf of their residents.

-HIPAA has changed the healthcare landscape, and brought unprecedented protection for Americans and increased accountability for health care providers and their business associates.
+HIPAA has changed the healthcare landscape and brought unprecedented protection for Americans and increased accountability for health care providers and their business associates.
 To learn more, please visit the US Department of Health and Human Services.